Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly

-It delivers significant performance gains without fine-tuning either the visual detector or the language model, making it well suited for resource-constrained low-altitude intelligence applications.
+It delivers effective performance gains without fine-tuning either the visual detector or the language model.
+Besides, compared with existing adapters, the adopted SGA achieves a better trade-off between performance and computational cost.
+These two advantages make it well suited for resource-constrained low-altitude intelligence applications.
 In summary, our work fills a critical gap in low-altitude vision research, with the following key contributions: \begin{itemize} \item \textbf{Benchmark Contribution:} We introduce GovLA-10K, the first management-oriented multimodal benchmark for low-altitude vision systems, shifting the research focus from exhaustive object recognition to selective and actionable understanding of abnormal and risky events.

 \item \textbf{Framework Contribution:} We propose GovLA-Reasoner, a unified vision–language reasoning framework that harmonizes visual perception and language reasoning via implicit feature-space coordination, effectively mitigating error accumulation and information loss inherent in existing loosely coupled pipelines.